Employee Assistance Program (EAP)

 Healthcare copay, coinsurance, deductibles, and maximum out-of-pocket expenses apply.

 In the event of a medical emergency, including emergency mental health (danger to self and/or others) visit...

 ER or 911

-In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, urgent care, or telemedicine (Dr. OnDemand).
+In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, or local urgent care clinic.